-The prime criteria for athlete eligibility are a passport being held for the country being represented and fulfilling the eligibility conditions of that country.
+The prime criteria for athlete eligibility are a valid passport of the country concerned throughout the competition dates for which it is being submitted and fulfilling the eligibility conditions of that country.
 The passport being obtained by birth, by right or by naturalisation.